Simple-Software-Solutions/SSS-Core/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run sss-qt.exe.
+Unpack the files into a directory and run sssolutions-qt.exe.

 SSS Core is the original SSS client and it builds the backbone of the network.
 However, it downloads and stores the entire history of SSS transactions;